-After the devistating conclusion to the Opium Wars, the Chinese people became increasingly disastisfied with the Qing Dynasty.
+After the devastating conclusion to the Opium Wars, the Chinese people became increasingly dissatisfied with the Qing Dynasty.
 An uprising ensued, which eventually resulted in the collapse of China’s final dynasty.
 During the Revolution of 1911, the legend of Mulan was used to inspire women to join the Women’s Liberation Army and fight to free China from the oppressive Qing state.

-In 1939, one of the first successfull films of Mulan’s story, Mulan Joins the Army, came to the theater.
+In 1939, one of the first successful films of Mulan’s story, Mulan Joins the Army, came to the theater.
 The movie, which glorified warfare, was received as a call to arms.
 With the warrior princess Hua Mulan leading the way, the Chinese were overcome with a renewed desire to liberate themselves from foreign aggression.
-After the war ended, when it quickly became apparent that the Chinese people would never be able to return to the lives they once knew, another flm (Lady General Hua Mulan) issued a plea for the Chinese to unite as a family in order to persevere through the trials which lay ahead.
+After the war ended, it quickly became apparent that the Chinese people would never be able to return to the lives they once knew.
+Another film (Lady General Hua Mulan) issued a plea for the Chinese to unite as a family to persevere through the trials which lay ahead.

 Mulan’s story has traversed the globe several times and has touched the hearts and minds of countless generations since the story was first conceived over a millennium ago.